UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 .. rst-class:: build

-* Symbols must begin with an underscore or letter
+* Symbols must begin with an underscore or letter.
-* Symbols can contain any number of underscores, letters and numbers
+* Symbols can contain any number of underscores, letters and numbers.

   * this_is_a_symbol
   * this_is_2